Higher-order illative combinatory logic: Introduction

 The difficulty in proving consistency of illative systems in essence stems from the fact that, lacking a type regime, arbitrary recursive definitions involving logical operators may be formulated, including negative ones.
 In early systems containing an unrestricted implication introduction rule this was the reason for the Curry's paradox \cite[\textsection8A]{illat01, CurryFeys1958}, where an arbitrary term $X$ is derived using a term $Y$ satisfying $Y =_{\beta} Y \supset X$.
 For an overview of and introduction to illative combinatory logic see \cite{illat01}, \cite{Seldin2009} or \cite{CurryFeys1958}.

 Systems of illative combinatory logic are very close to Pure Type Systems.
-The rules of illative systems, however, have fewer restrictions, judgements have the form $\Gamma \proves t$ where $t$ is an arbitrary term instead of $\Gamma \proves N : C$, and types are represented by terms.
+The rules of illative systems, however, have fewer restrictions, judgements have the form $\Gamma \proves t$ where $t$ is an arbitrary term instead of $\Gamma \proves N : C$.
 This connection has been explored in \cite{BunderDekkers2005} where some illative-like systems were proven equivalent to more liberal variants of PTSs from \cite{BunderDekkers2001}.
 Those illative systems, however, differ somewhat from what is in the literature.

 In~\cite{Czajka2011} an algebraic treatment of a combination of classical first-order logic with type-free combinatory logic was given.
 On the face of it, the system of \cite{Czajka2011} seems to be not quite like traditional illative combinatory logic, but the methods used in the present paper are a (substantial) extension of those from~\cite{Czajka2011}.